Zuni Mountain Stupa

 Zuni Mountain Stupa is a Tibetan Buddhist temple of the Nyingma school in the Zuni Mountains in Grants, New Mexico, consecrated in 2009.
 A library of Buddhist texts from the Tengyur and the Kangyur is stored in the dome.

 History

-Bhakha Rinpoche came to the US in the 1980s.
+Bhakha Rinpoche came to the United States in the 1980s.
 He has been teaching at the Zuni Mountain land since 1989.
 The temple was established by Bhakha Rinpoche and his organization, the Vairotsana Foundation.
 The Vairotsana Foundation is headquartered in Tularosa, New Mexico, the Orgyen Choling Tibetan Buddhist Center.

 Construction on the temple started in 2004 and was completed in 2009.
 The temple was consecrated September 5–6, 2009.
 The complex also includes a cooking house and a prayer wheel house, built in 2001.